HyunSeob/hexo-theme-overdose/README.md

 ![Mock-up image](/source/images/mock-up.png)

-The Overdose is minimalistic, simple and beatiful hexo theme, specialized in Korean blogs.
+The Overdose is minimalistic, simple and beautiful hexo theme, specialized in Korean blogs.

-This theme works with hexo v3.2 or later and Node v7 or lower.

 ## Features